openaps/AndroidAPSdocs/docs/EN/Configuration/OmnipodDASH.md

    - *1 minute ago* - more than 60 seconds but less than 120 seconds (2 min)
    - *XX minutes ago* - more than 2 minutes ago as defined by the value of XX

-* **Last bolus:** Displays the dosage of the last bolus sent to the active pod and how long ago it was issued in parenthesis.
+* **Last bolus:** Displays the amount of the last bolus sent to the active pod and how long ago it was issued in parenthesis.
 * **Base Basal rate:** Displays the basal rate programmed for the current time from the basal rate profile.
 * **Temp basal rate:** Displays the currently running Temporary Basal Rate in the following format

    - {Units per hour} @{TBR start time}  ({minutes run}/{total minutes TBR will be run})
    - *Example:* 0.00U/h @18:25 ( 90/120 minutes)

 * **Reservoir:** Displays over 50+U left when more than 50 units are left in the reservoir.
-Below this value the exact units are displayed.
+Below 50 U, the exact units are displayed.
 * **Total delivered:** Displays the total number of units of insulin delivered from the reservoir.
 This includes insulin used for activating and priming.
 * **Errors:** Displays the last error encountered.
 Review the [Pod history](#view-pod-history) and log files for past errors and more detailed information.
 *  **Active pod alerts:** Reserved for currently running alerts on the active pod.